angsam-git/InspireWeather/README.md

 # InspireWeather
 InspireWeather is a motivating weather app that provides you with an inspirational quote with your weather report.
+This application utilizes the DarkSky weather API along with the Google Places API.

 Here are some Images: